CCTSAI-Tony/CSCE689_FINAL_PROJECT/README.md

 python -m rosenbrock

-To run test suite, run the following commands.
+To run the test suite, run the following commands.

 pytest